In this post, we will show you how to remove potentially unwanted programs.

 However, who would like an annoying ad on their computer screen?
 No one.
 Therefore, once a Potentially Unwanted Program is detected on a computer system, it should be removed as soon as possible.
 This article will guide you through the process of removing the PUP.

-There are several ways by which a PUP can be removed from a computer system.
+There are several ways to remove Potentially Unwanted Programs from a computer system.
 One of the safest and easiest ways is to remove all erring applications manually.

 Follow the steps below to remove PUPs manually: